raystack/compass/docs/docs/configuration.md

 # Configuration

 Compass binary contains both the CLI client and the server.
-Each has it's own configuration in order to run.
-Server configuration contains information such as database credentials, elastic search brokers, log severity, etc. while CLI client configuration only has configuration about which server to connect.
+Each has its own configuration in order to run.
+Server configuration contains information such as database credentials, log severity, search backend settings, etc. while CLI client configuration only has configuration about which server to connect.

 ## Server Setup